 Hiking to Passage Falls

 The Passage Creek (Forest Trail 588) and Wallace Creek (Forest Trail 58) trails start from the same parking area and trailhead.
-This is a major access and the the sign is very obvious.
-The access in on the right side of the road heading up canyon.
+This is a major access and the sign is very obvious.
+The access is on the right side of the road heading up the canyon.
 The large parking area is between the road and Mill Creek.
-Wallace Creek Trail is a high use trail for horse packing and the parking area is large enough to handle at least a few horse trailers.
+Wallace Creek Trail is a high-use trail for horse packing and the parking area is large enough to handle at least a few horse trailers.
 There are no toilets so come prepared.

 Passage Creek Waterfall

 Just as the trail reaches the private lands there is an intersection.
-The trail to Passage Creek Falls splits off the the left.
-The well established main Passage Creek trail continues on straight ahead at this junction.
+The trail to Passage Creek Falls splits off the left.
+The well-established main Passage Creek trail continues on straight ahead at this junction.